Article Updated 14 July 2014

 Formerly known as British Honduras, this was England’s last colony on the American mainland.
 Its independence was delayed until 1981 by long-running friction with neighboring Guatemala, which claims a large portion of its territory.
 Guatemala recognized Belizean independence in 1991, but the two neighbors have yet to settle their border dispute.

 Interesting Factoid: the Belize Flag is the only national flag in the world to depict human beings.
 See our Belize Flag and National Anthem page.

-The two countries have recently agreed to take their dispute to the International Court of Justice.
-A simultaneous public referendum on the matter was been scheduled for 6 October 2013.
+The two countries agreed to take their dispute to the International Court of Justice.
+A simultaneous public referendum on the matter was scheduled for 6 October 2013.
 But this was delayed after Guatemala objected to disparities in the referendum laws in the two countries.